golibri/text/README.md

 # Golibri/text

-This package is a thin wrapper over the built-in `string` type and provides several methods for transformations
+This package is a thin wrapper over the built-in `string` type and provides several methods for one would expect from strings.
+Transformations are chainable, convenience checks work consistently and unicode characters are respected.
+The methods use Go's stdlib functions wherever possible, wrapping them in a programmer-friendly way.

-API from ruby:
+Inspiration: Ruby's String class:

 - [x] ascii_only?
 - [x] bytes